Upright Bass Pickups

 Options and Add-Ons for your H-Clamp can also be purchased - CLICK HERE

-Add this item to your cart to see actual shipping costs to your state or country.
+Outside the USA?
+Log in, or add this item to your cart to see actual shipping costs to your state or country.

 (You can easily remove it if you change your mind.)